-During the year the Group did not engage its auditor for any non-audit work, other than the review of the interim statements which has been retrospectively agreed by the Committee.
+During the year the Group did not engage its auditor for any non-audit work.

 The Committee is responsible for reviewing any non-audit work to ensure it is permissible under EU audit regulations and that fees charged are justified, thus ensuring auditor independence is preserved.